Valencia-oh/PKMN-Jade/Pokedex.md

   - Found on routes 33, 34 and 38 at Night
 - #### Honchkrow
   - Dark/Flying Type
   - Evolves from Murkrow when given a Dusk Stone
+- #### Togepi
+  - Fairy Type
+  - Found on Route 34 in the day and Morning
+- #### Togetic
+  - Fairy/Flying Type
+  - Evolves from Togepi with high friendship
 - #### Togekiss
   - Fairy/Flying Type
   - Evolves from Togetic when given a Shiny Stone